 Identifying Vegetable Ivory / Tagua nut buttons

 The difference between jet and black glass

-If your buttons are made of tagua nut, they are probably dated 1920s - 1940s, though some manufacturers use this material to this day (but very, very rarely).
+If your buttons are made of tagua nut and mother of pearl, they are probably dated 1920s - 1940s, though some manufacturers use this material to this day (though very, very rarely).
 Casein buttons were popular until 1950s, and so were celluloid buttons.
 They were substituted with modern plastics, which was more resistant to machine washing etc, along the 1950s and no longer produced.